cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 ### Recommended Landscape Scenario

-Based on the evaluation of the different scenarios, the [optimal dedicated landscape scenario](#an-optimal-dedicated-landscape-scenario) or the [optimal hybrid landscape scenaro](#hybrid-landscape-scenaro) seem to be most suitable for the most common use-cases.
+Based on the evaluation of the different scenarios, the [optimal dedicated landscape scenario](#an-optimal-dedicated-landscape-scenario) or the [optimal hybrid landscape scenario](#hybrid-landscape-scenario) seem to be most suitable for the most common use-cases.

 This is mainly because of the following reasons.
 * The [simple](cluster-landscape.md#a-simple-dedicated-landscape-scenario) [scenarios](cluster-landscape.md#a-simple-shared-landscape-scenario) are constrained in scaling the individual service instances as well as the number of service instances by the scale of the hosting Kubernetes cluster.